August 22, 2014

 That's the main reason it will break.

 Now, who owns the dollars?
 Here's what people typically do.
 If your product is really complicated and has a lot of learning that you have to do, and education, and evangelism, and configuration, it's hard for the CS person to also do the commercial stuff.
 If your product is very simple you can actually have the CS person do some commercial stuff, so there's a complexity spectrum.
 The companies that are very complex large enterprise, typically the CS person owns adoption value but doesn't have any commercial responsibility.
 The products that are maybe medium complexity, the CS person might do the renewal but not the expansion.
 And the products that are very transactional, sometimes a CS person can do onboarding, adoption, or renewal expansion and things like that.
 But product complexity is the driver there.
 In general, more CS orgs than not don't.
 Revenue, generally speaking, historically has been in sales and not CS.
 But there's a trend towards saying, "Can we move some of that renewal responsibility into CS as you get bigger?"
-I think if you're a small company though I wouldn't worry about that stuff too much, I'd really just focus on adoption and onboarding and value.
-That's what's going to make you a successful company.
+I think if you're a small company though I wouldn't worry about that stuff too much, I'd really just That's what's going to make you a successful company.

 Absolutely.
 What do I mean by, "Customers expect success?"
 In the early days of customer success and SaaS, a customer was buying SaaS for the first time and their experience was just like buying old software, so they didn't expect anything.
 The bar was very low.
 But now most customers have bought Okta or Workday or Salesforce, or something else.
 In your field it could be different, but they bought something, and good chances are some of the things they have bought have had this very proactive approach.
 So because of that, when they buy they don't plan as much.
 They don't plan how we're going to adopt it, how we're going to get value.
 They're expecting you to do that, and so because of that they've assumed, generally speaking, it's your job, it's not their job.
 Therefore it's just part of the expectation.